Wakefield assisted bunch compression in storage rings: Numerical simulation setup

 In order to assess the effect numerically we performed particle tracking studies using a 1D macroparticle tracking code, where the relativistic electron beam is represented as an ensemble of $N = 10^5$ macroparticles.
 The code treats the ring as a transfer map with an rf and a wake kick.
 In order to compute the wake kick the beam is sliced into 100 longitudinal slices, a smooth current density function is computed from the discrete number of particles in each slice using a 2nd order Savitzky–Golay filter, and finally a convolution with the Green's function of the wake is computed.

 The initial distribution was assumed to be a 1D Gaussian.
 We neglected other effects that might also affect the longitudinal distribution in a real machine, like intra-beam scattering, synchrotron radiation damping, or coherent synchrotron radiation.
+The complete longitudinal wakefield was assumed to be created by the structure alone with no other sources of beam coupling impedance considered.
 This was done with the sole purpose of simplifying the model and assessing the limits of the proposed approach separately.